MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ## Future plans

-I have more interesting projects to work on, but if I ever decide to extend my hypervisor, I would write a x64dbg plugin to interface with it.
+I want to use AetherVisor's functionality to create projects like comprehensive HWID spoofers, stealthy DLL injectors, or x64dbg extensions.
+If I ever decide to extend my hypervisor, I would add LWP and .